derekjjo/Cirrus-Link-Project/README.md

 ![img.png](images/ESP8266.png)

 2. **Java Resource Event Generator**: An event generator that connects to a public MQTT broker, subscribes to a topic where random integers are published every second, and processes the received messages by generating resource events.
-3. **Java Resource Event Handler**: Subscribes to the MQTT topic, processes the received events, and supports encoding, filtering, and logging functionalities.
+3. **Java Resource Event Handler**: Processes the received events, and supports encoding, filtering, and logging functionalities.
 Handled events are printed to console and logged in file events.txt.

 ![img.png](images/img.png)